IDTdesign/codestyle/CSS.md

 * Use 4 spaces for indents.
 * Never mix spaces and tabs for indentation.
 * Remove end-of-line whitespace.
+* Set encoding to UTF-8 without BOM.
+* Add new line at end of files.

 ## 3. Comments